Philadelphia Area Junior Team Tennis Spring League Rules

 iv.
 Please note that these will not apply to the winter season as that season uses different scoring formats and eligibility.

 v.
 Coaches/Clubs that drop teams following the first week of the season will be assessed defaulted matches for the remainder of that team’s schedule.

 c.
-All other guidelines will be put forth in the 2016 USTA Jr. Team Tennis Regulations.
+All other guidelines will be put forth in the 2024 USTA MS Jr. Team Tennis Regulations.
 Each team should get a regulations book.
 If there are any other issues, do not hesitate to contact your Division Coordinator.
 He or she and the Area League Coordinator will be the final decision maker on all other issues.